alexaandru/go-sitter-forest/README.md

-Besides getting the `GetLanguage()` function for each lang, you can also retrieve it's information (it's corresponding `grammars.json` entry) via the `Info()` function available in all 3 usage modes: library, "bulk loader" (forest package) and plugin.
+Besides getting the `GetLanguage()` function for each lang, you can also retrieve it's information (it's corresponding `grammars.json` entry) via the `Info()` function available in all 3 usage modes: library, "bulk loader" (forest package) and plugin, though the format differs between them (bulk loader returns a Grammar object whereas in the other two modes, it returns a string holding the raw JSON, for simplicity).

 The returned `Grammar` type implements `Stringer` so it should give a nice summary when printed (to screen or logs, etc.).